amoldhamale1105/frostbyte/README.md

 ![Frostbyte](https://github.com/amoldhamale1105/frostbyte/assets/78597991/4a01b30d-7c95-4639-9cf4-cc98d943de5e)

+To shutdown the system, run `shutdown` on the frostbyte shell followed by Ctrl-A X (Press Ctrl+A, release it and then press X) to exit qemu monitor.

 ## Features and Capabilities
 This content is valid as of July 23, 2023.
 It might be outdated for current version of the kernel.
 Check out [Releases](https://github.com/amoldhamale1105/frostbyte/releases) for a specific version and encompassing features
 > **__Note:__** This section is a more of a user guide than a development guide.
 Custom user programs can be written for frostbyte similar to the programs developed for various commands.
 A separate development guide and API documentation will be created shortly with all the custom library functions and system calls.
 In the meantime, if you want to develop your own userspace app for frostbyte, check out the header `user/lib/flib.h` for prototypes and `user/test` and `user/sampleapp` as reference applications